 8. Nail your Google listing to generate FREE leads from Google

-Register for a FREE Google My Business account.
+Register for a FREE Google Business Profile account.
 It’s how you’ll update your Google listing for your landscaping business, meaning…

 When someone googles for landscaping services like yours (or YOUR business directly), one of the first things Google shows from its search is your Google business listing (like the one above).